Joshua K. Leon, Ph.D.

 - “Make Way for High Rises: Who Benefits From Slum Demolitions in Mumbai?”
 Dissent (March 13, 2013).

-Joshua K. Leon is chair of Political Science and International Studies.
-He has also taught at Villanova, Temple and Drexel Universities.
-He has recently written for venues including The Chicago Tribune, The Progressive, Dissent, Third World Quarterly, City, Journal of Urban History, Planning Perspectives, Metropolis, Peace Review, The China Beat, Cities, Brooklyn Rail, Monthly Review, The Normal School, Asia Times, Epoch Times, Foreign Policy in Focus, Arch Daily, Urban Omnibus, and Cambridge Review of International Affairs.
+A doctorate in Political Science, he writes on urban history, international relations, and development.
+He has recently written for venues including The Chicago Tribune, The Progressive, Dissent, Third World Quarterly, City, Journal of Urban History, Planning Perspectives, Metropolis, Peace Review, The China Beat, Cities, Brooklyn Rail, Monthly Review, The Normal School, Asia Times, Foreign Policy in Focus, Arch Daily, Urban Omnibus, and Cambridge Review of International Affairs.
 He was author of the “World Watch” column for Next City from 2008-2011.
 In 2010, he covered the Shanghai World Expo for Next City magazine and Foreign Policy In Focus.
+He has also taught at Villanova, Temple and Drexel Universities.
+He lives in Manhattan.

 - Senior Seminar: Land, Power, and Politics